mlhartme/maven-accio/README.md

 # Maven Summon

-Maven Summon can resolve artifacts from Maven repositories and load Maven poms files.
+Maven Summon is a library to resolve artifacts from Maven repositories and load Maven poms files.
 It provides a simple api for use in Java code, it does not include a command line interface.

 Summon is kind of a stripped-down Maven for "read-only" functionality, it does not execute any build phases, plugins or extensions, Technically, it uses the original Maven Libraries to resolve artifacts and load poms,